What is the legacy of New Orleans Saints' Drew Brees? Take your pick

 He retired on Sunday at the age of 42 as the most prolific passer in NFL history, throwing for a league-record 80,358 yards in 20 seasons.

-And he has been a pioneer for other short quarterbacks -- a stigma that has been squashed by Brees and Russell Wilson winning Super Bowls and Baker Mayfield and Kyler Murray being drafted No. 1 overall.
+He has been a pioneer for other short quarterbacks -- a stigma squashed by Brees and Russell Wilson winning Super Bowls and Baker Mayfield and Kyler Murray being drafted No. 1 overall.

 "Drew's been a great player and great for the game," said former Saints quarterback Archie Manning, who has continued to call New Orleans home since his playing days.
 "As I like to say, he checks all the boxes as a Hall of Fame quarterback and the way his career has gone, and he's a good citizen.